 Thank you for the opportunity to revise our manuscript by responding to the reviewers’ insightful comments.
 Below we outline the major changes to the manuscript to address the concerns by the reviewers, followed a point-by-point response to various specific concerns.

 We have revised our introduction to more clearly motivate meta-analytic co-activation based clustering.
-We have emphasized that morphological and connectivity based parcellations infer functional divisions; whereas co-activation based clustering more directly identifies regions with similar co-activation across a wide variety of psychological manipulations.
+We have emphasized that morphological and connectivity based parcellations provide indirect inferences on functional divisions, which may or may not match optimally with function.
+Co-activation based clustering, which we use here, more directly identifies regions with similar functional groupings across a wide variety of psychological manipulations.

-We have more clearly distinguished in our results where our parcellation coincides with, or differs from, previous work, and have used the Harvard-Oxford probabilistic atlas to generate more accurate labels.
+We have more clearly delineated in our results where our parcellation coincides with, or differs from, previous work, and have used the Harvard-Oxford probabilistic atlas to generate more accurate labels.

-We have simplified the terminology, more liberally cited Figure 1, and revised the methods section to improve clarity.
+We have simplified the terminology, improved correspondence between the text and Figure 1, and revised the methods section to improve clarity.

-We added post-hoc exploratory tests to determine if certain topics were more strongly associated with particular regions.
-These post-hoc tests allowed us to address Reviewer 1’s concerns about differences within the middle zone, and Reviewer 2’s question about function gradients.
+We added exploratory tests to determine if certain topics were more strongly associated with particular regions than others.
+These post-hoc tests allowed us to address Reviewer 1’s concerns about differences within the middle medial frontal zone, and Reviewer 2’s question about function gradients.

-We have updated Figure 2 to include results from 12 clusters and display the results from 9 clusters in more detail using coronal slices.
+We have updated Figure 2 to include alternate clustering solutions (12 clusters) and display the results from 9 clusters in more detail using coronal slices.

 The discussion has been substantially revised.
 In particular, we have been more careful in describing the limitations of our work, and have expanded the discussion of potential future challenges.